 - Footprint included.

 So to conclude this Marmot Tungsten 4P review, what you have here is a decent and reliable tent from a well-known brand which I trust and therefore I can recommend it to anybody.
-Though from the comparison table above you can see that there are other options available, with more space inside and with less steep prices.

 Thank you for reading.
 In the case of questions and comments, please use the comment box below.
 I wish you a pleasant day.